-Kenya Moore Reveals Marc Daly Doesn’t Allow Her To Talk To His Parents: ‘I Was In The Dark’
+Kenya Moore Reveals That Marc Daly Doesn’t Allow Her To Talk To His Parents: ‘I Was In The Dark’

 Happy Birthday @thebrooklyndaly your mommy and daddy love you beyond any words.
 You are light of my life, my whole world and my future.
 God blessed my existence with you and daddy.
 Thank you for choosing us to be your parents. #Godisgood #1yearold #miraclebaby #babybrooklyn #love #family

 In her confessional interview, Moore said that, in addition to their constant fights with one another, she didn’t feel as if Daly was truly involved in their marriage.
-She expressed that her husband of two years kept certain areas of his life away from her, including when it came to his loved ones.
+She expressed that her husband kept certain areas of his life away from her, including when it came to his loved ones.
 Moore shared that Daly even prevented her from talking to his parents since they’ve been married.

 “I’m not allowed to speak to his mother or father,” Moore claims.
 “If you don’t know everything about that person’s life, you’re not being let in.”

-Moore and Daly tied the knot back in 2017 after just a few months of dating.
-Fans of RHOA will know that the couple had a private wedding in St. Lucia without their family or friends.
+Moore and Daly tied the knot in 2017 after just a few months of dating.
+Fans of RHOA know that the couple had a private wedding in St. Lucia without their family or friends.

 Shortly after getting married, the couple had their daughter, Brooklyn Doris Daly, 1.
 While discussing their plans to divorce, Moore told her friend that she was thinking about how she and Daly would work out their co-parenting schedules for Brooklyn now that they’re no longer together.

 Since taping the show, Moore has said that she and Daly are now in a better place.
-The two are working on splitting their time with Brooklyn, which The Inquisitr previously reported has been “hard” for the exes due to coronavirus.
+The two are working on splitting their time with Brooklyn, which, as The Inquisitr previously reported, has been hard for the ex-couple due to coronavirus.